helander/elvira/README.md

 The build script will install elvira as /usr/bin/elvira.

 In the elwira folder you find a web server program that contains a simple web page to control your elvira program instances.
 The web server program, called elwira, is a self contained single executable file.
-To build the elwira executable do (you need go development tools installed)
+To build the elwira executable, you need go development tools installed and then do:
 ```console
 foo@bar:~$ cd elwira
 foo@bar:~$ go build